Aiaj-stacks/Aiaj-stacks/README.md

 - 👋 Hi, I’m Aiaj
 - 👀 I’m interested in ... uncovering secrets
 - 🌱 I’m currently learning ...
-Data Science and BI
+Data Science and BI whilst working as a manager at Amazon
 - 💞️ I’m looking to collaborate on ... different projects that aim to solve real-life issues.

 - 📫 How to reach me ... https://linkedin.com/in/aiajr | rijveeaiaj@gmail.com